sabihashoyab/wardrobe-wizard-application/README.md

 - Utilized GitLab’s issue boards and milestone tracking for Agile task management and collaboration.

 ## Collaboration Note
 This project was originally hosted in a shared **GitLab repository**.
 The file currently resides in this standalone location, and historical commit contributions from the other three team members are **not visible** here due to the repository transfer.
-However, all members actively contributed to development, testing,
+However, all members actively contributed to development and testing.